fvwmorg/fvwm3/docs/DEVELOPERS.md

     Fix all warnings and problems, commit the changes and repeat the previous command until no more warnings occur.
+5. Tag the release: `git tag -a x.y.z` -- where `x.y.z` represents the
+   appropriate version number for the release.
-5. Build and test the release tarballs:
+6. Build and test the release tarballs:

    Run: `make distcheck2`